About the forest

 Before you make a booking, understand the camping and caravanning terms and conditions as they set out the agreement between you and Forest Service to use their services.
 To view the terms, follow the link below:

-From the 8 May 2017, newly way-marked horse riding trails will be open within Castlewellan Forest Park under the management of Newry, Mourne and Down District Council.
-Once the trails open there will be no charge for individual users; however, vehicle access charges will apply for the Forest Park.
+There are way-marked horse riding trails within Castlewellan Forest Park under the management of Newry, Mourne and Down District Council.
+There is no charge for individual users; however, vehicle access charges will apply for the Forest Park.
 For those wishing to organise horse riding events or coaching and guiding within the forest, please contact the Forest Trails Ranger:

 - Email: email@example.com